1. Google Nexus 5 tips and tricks - Access Google Now with nothing but your voice

-10. Find out what's been draining your battery
+10. Google Nexus 5 tips and tricks - Find out what's been draining your battery

 There's nothing more annoying than charging your phone up in the morning only to discover that it's gasping for a recharge by dinner time.
 Thankfully, Android allows you to see a detailed breakdown of what's been consuming juice, allowing you to switch off or uninstall problematic programs.
 Simply access Quick Settings and tap the Battery tile.

-11. Turn your eBook into an audio book
+11. Google Nexus 5 tips and tricks - Turn your eBook into an audio book

 There are dedicated bookworms out there who are buying novels in triplicate -- the actual physical book, the eBook and the audio book -- but if you have a Nexus 5 then you don't need to go to such extreme lengths.